howerj/bit-serial/readme.md

 you would not make a CPU with the same instruction set and behavior if the bit-serial restriction is lifted.

-The CPU has 16 operation, each instruction consists of a 4-bit operation field and a 12-bit operand.
-Depending on the CPU mode that operand can either be a literal or an address to load a 16-bit word from (addresses are word and not byte oriented, so the lowest bit of an address specifies the next word not byte).
-Only the first 8 operations can have their operand indirected, which is deliberate.
+The CPU has 16 operations, each instruction consists of a 4-bit operation field and a 12-bit operand.
+If the top bit of the 4-bit operand field is not set then an indirection is performed on the operand which is treated as an address to be loaded.
+Addresses are word (16-bit) oriented and not byte oriented.

 The CPU is an accumulator machine, all instructions either modify or use the accumulator to store operation results in them.
 The CPU has three registers